ING Group: Capital injection and divestiture

-In 2008, as part of the 2008 financial crisis, ING Group, together with many other major banks in the Netherlands, took a capital injection from the Dutch government.
-This support increased ING's capital ratio above 8%, however as a condition of Dutch state aid, the EU demanded changes to the company structure, including the sale of insurance businesses in Latin America, Asia, Canada, Australia and New Zealand and ING Direct units in the US, Canada and the UK.
-This included the sale of the ING Direct US operations to Capital One, ING Direct Canada to Scotiabank (doing business as Tangerine) and the ING Direct UK operations to Barclays Bank in 2012.
-The spun-off insurance businesses in North America were renamed Voya Financial in 2014.
+In 2008, as part of the 2008 financial crisis, ING Group, together with many other major banks in the Netherlands, accepted a capital injection from the Dutch government (see § Government capital injection and state aid below).
+Following reports of alleged capital shortfalls, on Friday, 17 October 2008, ING's share price fell by more than 27%.
+ING also recorded a loss of €500 million in the third quarter of 2008, its first quarterly loss ever, and a reported net loss of €729 million for the full year.
+As a condition of Dutch state aid, the EU demanded changes to the company structure, including the sale of insurance businesses in Latin America, Asia, Canada, Australia and New Zealand, and ING Direct units in the US, Canada, and the UK.
+This included the sale of the ING Direct US operations to Capital One, ING Direct Canada to Scotiabank (doing business as Tangerine), and the ING Direct UK operations to Barclays Bank in 2012.
+The spun-off insurance businesses in North America were renamed Voya Financial in 2014.In 2009, Postbank and ING Bank were merged into a single brand, ING.
+The merger was completed in January 2009 under CEO Nick Jue.
+The rebranding officially launched on 10 February 2009, costing €890 million and 2,500 jobs, largely driven by Postbank's historical inability to sell complex, higher-margin financial products.
+In October 2009, ING announced that its insurance arm would again be separated from ING Group.
 In April 2016, ING sold the last shares in NN Group, making it exclusively a bank again.